AlehKliauzo/ruckzuck-wiki/RuckZuck-for-ConfigMgr.md

 With a Repository of over 400 Applications, RuckZuck for Configuration Manager can be used to manage and update 3rd Party Apps in Configuration Manager with just a few clicks...

+### What's new with V1.7.0.5
+- If the detection Method contains HKCU: the generated DeploymentType will run as User (instead of SYSTEM)
+- generated Bootstrap .exe's are using the V2 RuckZuck REST API

 ### What's new with V1.5.1.8
 - RZ4CM is now using the same UI as the [RuckZuck standalone Tool](http://ruckzuck.tools/default.aspx).
 - The Tool is now able to detect updates for previously downloaded Apps in ConfigMgr.
 New Software Versions are listed in the UI so an Admin has the choice of what to update.

 ### PreRequisites
 - Configuration Manager (Current Branch)
-- RZ4CM requires .NET 4.5
+- RZ4CM requires .NET 4.6
-- PowerShell 4 or higher on all Clients running imported Applications
+- PowerShell 5 or higher on all Clients running imported Applications
 - RZ4CM requires Internet Access to the RuckZuck-Repository and to download the source Files from the Vendors Pages.

 ### How to update from an older Version
-RZ4CM does **not** remove older Versions.
-Please remove older Version by using "Add-Remove Programs".

-**Note:** The Tools is a single executable located in the same Directory as the CM Console ( *..\Microsoft Configuration Manager\AdminConsole\bin* ).
-It's recommended to backup an older version (**RZ4ConfigMgr.exe** and **RZ4ConfigMgr.exe.config**) just for the case, you have to switch back.
+It's recommended to backup an older version (**RZ4CM.exe** and **RZ4CM.exe.config**) just for the case, you have to switch back.
+The Tools is a single executable located in the same Directory as the CM Console ( *..\Microsoft Configuration Manager\AdminConsole\bin* ).

 ### Installation
-You can download the Installer from [RuckZuck.tools](https://ruckzuck.codeplex.com/downloads/get/1536801).
+You can download the Installer from [RuckZuck.tools](https://ruckzuck.tools).
 The Setup requires local Admin permission to extract the executable to **..\Microsoft Configuration Manager\AdminConsole\bin\RZ4CM.exe** and creates the extension in the Configuration Manager Console:
 <img src="/content/images/2017/06/Extension.png" alt="Extension" style="width: 300px;"/>

 ### Things to know